rrich-kray/ecommerce-backend/README.md

 ## Description

-Ecommerce Product Database was created to serve as the backend for a fictional Ecommerce website.
+Ecommerce Backend was created to serve a the front-end of a fictional Ecommerce website.
 This was a fun project to sink my teeth into and served as a great opportunity to further develop my competency with Express and Sequelize.
 That said, I feel there's still a lot of room for improvement.
 I plan to implement my own front-end and refeactor the existing codebase into separate route and controller components.

 ## How it Works